Pam writes about DIY projects—everything from home decorating to recycling/upcycling and more!

 Step 3: Cut the Fabric Pieces

 Lay the fabric wrong side up on the gridded cutting board.
 Use the ruler to draw straight lines with a pencil or pen.

 Salvage as much of the fabric as possible into square or rectangular shapes for the cat cage quilt.
 Cut pieces along the drawn lines.

-I use a handy cardboard cutting grid along with this t-square aluminum drywall ruler.
+I use a handy cardboard cutting grid along with the T-square aluminum drywall ruler shown below.
 (An awesome combo for sewing projects!)

 Choose the cut fabric pieces to be sewn together for the cat mat bedding.
 Lay into place on top of the quilted mattress pad to give you an idea of how the layout sizes up.